SW-Social Work Courses

 This course addresses issues children face in today’s society and identify possible intervention strategies.
 This course will also identify current trends in service delivery and relevant policy issues concerning the health and well-being of children.
 Students will have the opportunity to examine the diversity of families in today’s society to better understand and appreciate the roles children play in their family systems.

 This course focuses on generalist model application of social work practice at the mezzo and macro levels.
 The course emphasizes systems theory and strengths perspectives to examine groups, communities and organizations, and gives students the opportunity to discuss and practice necessary skills for practice.
-This course includes a service learning lab that allows students to practice working with groups, communities and organizations in local social service agencies, using ethical and professional standards based on NASW Code of Ethics.
+This course must be taken in conjunction with the required service learning lab that allows students to practice working with groups, communities and organizations in local social service agencies, using ethical and professional standards based on NASW Code of Ethics.
 (SL).
-Instructor’s permission is required.
+Must be taken concurrently with SW 422L Practice II Lab; Instructor’s permission is required.

 SW 428.
 Medical and Mental Health Social Work.
 3 Hours.